SupercraftD/SupercraftD/README.md

 Hey!
 I'm **SupercraftD**!
 However you came across my profile, **welcome**!

-(I'm better than 99% of proffessionals at python)
+(I'm better than 99% of professionals at python)

 ![im so cool](py3best.png)